evalseth/evalseth.github.io/_pages/research.md

 The stability property of the AVS-FE allows us to establish approximations of the dual problem to the convection-domainated diffusion PDE which is necessary in goal-oriented error estimation.
 To ensure a continuous dual solution, we introduce a new approach in which we consider the dual PDE and its AVS-FE approximation.
 This leads to highly accurate error estimates even for convection dominated scenarios in which classical FE methods suffer from loss of stability.
 The first-order system description in the AVS-FE method also allows straightforward error estimation of fluxes.
 </p>

-###### Valseth, E. and Romkes, A., (2020) Goal-Oriented Error Estimation for the Automatic Variationally Stable FE Method for Convection-Dominated Diffusion Problems  _Submitted to Computers and Mathematics with Applications_ [[preprint](https://arxiv.org/pdf/2003.10904)]
+###### Valseth, E. and Romkes, A., (2020) Goal-Oriented Error Estimation for the Automatic Variationally Stable FE Method for Convection-Dominated Diffusion Problems  _Accepted to Computers and Mathematics with Applications_ [[preprint](https://arxiv.org/pdf/2003.10904)]

 ## Applications